 is using a device called an "astrolabe" to measure the

 approximate, but it will give a rough estimate in many

 0º.
 If the bottom of the man's fist touches the horizon,

-an imaginary line running to

-top of the fist is about
+an imaginary line running to the top of the fist is about

 the first, an imaginary line to that fist is about 20º.
 He

 fists it takes to go from the horizon to the star or other point

 in the sky, the altitude can be estimated.